 St. Francis of Assisi, whose feast day is October 4, is an unusual prophet for his times, when western church theology was deep into disdain for the material world, seeing it as greatly inferior to the spiritual world.
 The Church was in the grip of Aristotelian thought, with its dualistic worldview.
-Frances was also a deacon at a time when the diaconate was at an historical low point, and the "permanent" diaconate had almost disappeared.
+Frances was also a deacon at a time when the diaconate was at an historical low point, and "None of us lives for oneself, and no one dies for oneself.
+For if we live, we live for the Lord, and if we die, we die for the Lord."
+[Romans 14:7-8]